Impact of Angel Tree outlasts the gifts - NewsBreak

 Related

-KINGSPORT — Darrell’s Dream Boundless Playground at Warriors Path State Park will be closed later this month for a Day of Caring, a community cleanup event where volunteers will gather to perform several needed maintenance projects.
-The event will take place on Saturday from 8 a.m. to 3...
+KINGSPORT– Darrell’s Dream Boundless Playground at Warrior’s Path State Park will be closed later this month for a Day of Caring, a community cleanup event where volunteers will gather to perform several needed playground maintenance projects.
+The event will take place on Nov.
+12 from 8 a.m....

 Kingsport Times-News